Italian Mortgage Advisor

 Non-residents can typically borrow up to 60% of the property value (loan-to-value).
 Residents can access up to 80% LTV.
 Income multiples and affordability assessments follow Italian banking criteria, applied to your specific income structure — which varies by bank.
 I help you identify the right bank for your income profile.

 Typically: passport, codice fiscale (Italian tax ID), last 2–3 years of income documentation (payslips, tax returns, or company accounts if self-employed), bank statements, and property details.
 Requirements vary by bank and profile.
-I guide you through every document — translated, explained, and submitted correctly.
+Your advisor guides you through every document — translated, explained, and submitted correctly.

 Ready to explore your options?

-Free 20-minute call — no commitment.
-Tell me your situation and I'll tell you what's possible.
+Free 30-minute call — no commitment.
+Tell us your situation and we'll tell you what's possible.

 Book a call

 Ready to talk?
-Pick a slot that works for you — calls are 20 minutes, in English or French.
+Pick a slot that works for you — calls are 30 minutes, in English, French or Italian.

 Book on Calendly →